-Covanta has a long history of continuous improvement, from leading the development of energy recovery technologies and advanced air pollution control equipment to delivering an increasing array of services to our customers through Covanta Environmental Solutions.
-Our facilities routinely achieve availability rates over 90 percent, and we continue to strive for improvements in operations, reliability and performance that help sustain our company financially, while protecting our people, our communities and the planet.
+Our business operations have long been grounded in the pursuit of continuous improvement, from leading the development of energy recovery technologies and advanced air pollution control equipment to delivering an increasing array of services to our customers through Covanta Environmental Solutions.
+Our EfW facilities are routinely online and available for processing MSW over 90 percent of the hours in a year, and we continue to work to improve the operations, reliability and performance that help sustain our company financially, while protecting our people, our communities and the planet.

-Over the last two years, Covanta has been working to coalesce our long-standing tradition of continuous improvement (CI) into a formal group.
-We introduced Lean and Six Sigma tools and methodologies to further advance our ongoing efforts to reduce operating and processing waste and uncover additional revenue opportunities.
-Widely applied in the industrial sector, these tools help us maintain our competitive advantage while continuing to attract capital to sustain our growth.
+Over the last four years, Covanta’s Continuous Improvement (CI) Group has implemented Lean and Six Sigma tools and methodologies to further advance our ongoing efforts to reduce operating and processing inefficiencies and uncover additional revenue opportunities.
+Widely applied in the industrial sector, these tools help us maintain our competitive advantage and sustain our growth.

 Redefining Continuous Improvement at Covanta